isabella-helliwell/Election_analysis/README.md

 ### 3.1 Analysis-Part 1

-      The first part of the coding is to declare any variables, importing any libraries, modules, and creating any dictionaries and lists deem neccessary.
+      The first part of the coding is to declare variables, importing libraries, modules, and creating dictionaries and lists.
+      The code below is showing the csv and os as imported modules, We set the counting varaibles and percentages to 0 to make sure that the iterations will work properly We set some variables to empty strings, since we are using them for writing and formatting later on We set the file_to_load and file_to_save as variables.
-      The code below is showing the csv and os as imported modules, file_to_load and file_to_save as variables, and os.path. is a submodule that allows us to access files on different operating systems, and the join fucntion will join the file path components together.
+      We use the os.path.join which is a submodule that allows us to access files on different operating systems, and join the file path components together.
-      We also need to create lista and dictionaries to hold the county and candidate names and their votes.
+      We also need to create lists and dictionaries to hold the county and candidate names and their votes.
-      Finaly, ther are some variables created for the winning_county and winning_candidate
+      The general structure of the code is

+      #     Adding the dependencies

+      #     Adding variables

+      #     Creating dictionaries and lists

+     # With open statement to read in the csv file

+            #for loop

+                  #if statement

+                  #if statement

+      #With open statement to write the results to the text file

+            #for loop

+                  #if statement

+            #for loop

+                  #if statement

+    # End of code

+    The first part of the code with explainations is shown here:

       import csv
       import os